Photophore: Mechanism

 Reaction mechanism of Luciferin with Luciferase producing visible light.

 The bioluminescence can be produced via organs designed to produce light called "photophores".
 The way that the light gets triggered for production varies among different animals, in animals like the Lampyridae genus, the production of light is triggered indirectly via the nervous system to produce a neurotransmitter called "octopamine", simulating the production of nitric oxide, leading to the production of light.

 Photocytes are included in the process of light development, these are specialized cells with the sole purpose of producing light.
-It is important to note that, while some animals contain photocytes, others do not.
+While some animals contain photocytes, others do not.
 The Lophiiformes genus, the light that gets produced is via the symbiotic relationship with bioluminescent bacteria, as the animal itself has no ability to produce light.

 As with several terrestrial animals, the effect of bioluminescence is a product of the enzyme Luciferase.
 Luciferase is known to be located in the photophores of the organism.
 The type of Luciferase enzyme present in these light organs is directly related to the color representation that the photophore cells give off.
 This distinction can result in blue light, blue-green light, and even red light determined by their wavelengths.

 Applications

 The development and use of light organs provide various biological advantages and have inspired numerous applications in science and technology.
 In ecosystems, these organs provide several benefits including camouflage, prey attraction, mating, and predator deterrence.
 Marine luminescence plays a role in predator-prey relationships in organisms like deep-sea siphonophores, which attract prey through the fluorescence in their tentacles.
-Similarly, the bobtail squid maintains a symbiotic relationship with the bacterium Vibrio fischeri, which not only contributes to light production, but also plays a role in the proper development of the squid’s light organ.
+Similarly, the bobtail squid maintains a symbiotic relationship with the bacterium Vibrio fischeri, which not only contributes to light production, but also plays a role in the proper development of the squid's light organ.